accsyn transfer job specification

 Upload file "final_export.mov", at share "projects" from user to share "racing2019_grade", but not overwriting it if exists and size or modification date differ:

-Upload a large folder, exluding all files ending with "tmp" and is only numbers:
+Upload a large folder, excluding all files ending with "tmp" and is only numbers:

 Note: multiple exclude statements are separated by an escaped comma - \, .
 This means that an escaped comma cannot be used in exclude expressions.

-The prefix "share=" can be omitted if the party is not a user, i.e. sending to/from the organization hq/site.
+The prefix "share=" can be omitted if the party is not a user, i.e. sending to/from the workspace hq/site.